 The testimony of the Bible about Jesus’ life: If the Bible is accurate and truthful and trustworthy about the events which it reports, then it naturally follows that its accounts about Jesus are also accurate and truthful and trustworthy.
 Jesus made specific claims unlike any other person in history.
 The Bible reports he validated those claims by referring to prophecy and performing miraculous signs as evidence to his claims.
 His ultimate validation was his death on the cross (prophesied in the Old Testament) and his resurrection from the dead, never to die again.
 If the Bible’s accounts are trustworthy, then we can trust its accounts of Jesus’ resurrection—arguably the most difficult of things to believe.
 I have chosen to trust its account and therefore I trust what it says about Jesus.
 He is the Son of God, crucified for our forgiveness, dead, buried, and yet forever bodily risen from the dead.

 Subjective reasons for faith in Christ are those things that are experiential in nature; the things we feel and experience that we attribute to God.
-They are subjective because they seem to lie inside ourselves.
+They are subjective because they seem to be inside ourselves.
 By themselves they do not offer a final proof for who Jesus is.
 But in combination with the other proofs they demonstrate a faithful God at work in the life of the believer.
 This has happened to me in two areas.